 Sea turtle populations are declining worldwide through many threats; most of which are man-made.
 Coastal development, commercial fishing, climate change and illegal harvesting are just a few.
 Because of their slow rate of reproduction, populations have a hard time keeping up with the pressures facing them.
 Not all of these problems can be addressed overnight, but many are direct consequences of human actions.
 Read below about the threats facing sea turtles and how you can help.

 Leave No Trace

-- Food left on the beach isn’t just unisghtly—it’s dangerous.
+- Properly dispose of all food.
+Food left on the beach isn’t just unsightly—it’s dangerous.
 Food can attract predators like raccoons, birds and stray cats and dogs who prey on eggs and hatchlings.

-- Marine debris is a serious problem for all sea creatures.
+- Dispose of all trash and pick it up if you see it.
+Marine debris is a serious problem for all sea creatures.
 Plastic rings and netting can entangle turtles and plastic bags are often mistaken for jellyfish, leading to serious health problems.
 Pollution left on the beach can entrap hatchling turtles, leading to starvation, dehydration and death.
-Stow all trash properly and do your part by cleaning up pollution when you see it.

 Report a Leave No Trace Behind Issue